Srinivasan Muralidhar

-S. Muralidhar is an Indian lawyer and former judge.
-He was the Chief Justice of Orissa High Court and a Judge of the Punjab and Haryana High Court and Delhi High Court.
-He has been designated as a Senior Advocate by the Supreme Court of India and presently practicing before the Supreme Court of India.
+Srinivasan Muralidhar is an Indian lawyer and former judge serving as a United Nations Commissioner on Human Rights.
+He previously served as the Chief Justice of Orissa High Court and a Judge of the Punjab and Haryana High Court and Delhi High Court.
+He has been designated as a senior advocate by the Supreme Court of India and is currently practising before the Supreme Court of India.

 Education

-S. Muralidhar completed his Bachelor of Sciences (Chemistry) from the Vivekananda College, Chennai securing first class from the Madras University in 1981.
+Srinivasan Muralidhar obtained a first-class Bachelor of Science degree in chemistry from Vivekananda College, University of Madras, in 1981.
 He secured first rank in the Bachelor of Laws course ("BL") from the University of Madras and was awarded the Lakshminarasa Reddi, the L.C.
 Miller Medals and the Carmichael and Innes Prize, 1984.
 As a law student, he was a part of a two-member team of Madras Law College, that won the All India Moot Court Competition and consequently represented India at the 25th Philip C. Jessup International Law Moot Court Competition held at Washington D.C. in April 1984.
 He completed his LL.M specializing in Constitutional and Administrative Law from Nagpur University in 1990, securing first rank.
 Dr. S. Muralidhar was awarded a Ph.D. by the University of Delhi in February 2003 for a Doctoral Programme entitled "Legal Aid and the Criminal Justice System in India".
 He is also a Fellow of the Institute of Company Secretaries of India.

 Early career

 Litigation and advocacy

-S. Muralidhar began his law practice in Chennai in September 1984.
+Muralidhar began his law practice in Chennai in September 1984.
 He qualified as a Company Secretary in December 1985.
 In July 1987 he shifted his practice to Delhi where he initially worked as a junior lawyer to the then Additional Solicitor General G Ramaswamy, who would later become the Attorney General for India.
 He was appointed amicus curiae by the Supreme Court in several Public Interest Litigation cases and in cases involving convicts on death row.
 Muralidhar was counsel for the National Human Rights Commission and the Election Commission of India and a part-time member of the Law Commission from December 2002 till May 2006.

 Judgeship

 Appointment

 Justice Muralidhar was appointed as a Judge of High Court of Delhi on 29 May 2006.
-During his almost 14-year stint as a Judge of the High Court of Delhi, he pronounced various landmark judgments dealing with a variety of issues.
-He was later transferred as a Judge to the High Court of Punjab and Haryana where he was sworn in on 6 March 2020.
-As a judge he had deprecated the use of "my lord" and "your lordship" as a form of address in Court and had directed the Court's registry to append a note to the daily causelist for his Court requesting lawyers "to try and avoid addressing the judges as My Lord and Your Lordship”.
+During his almost 14-year stint as a judge of the High Court of Delhi, he pronounced various landmark judgments dealing with a variety of issues.
+He was later transferred as a judge to the High Court of Punjab and Haryana where he was sworn in on 6 March 2020.
+As a judge, he had deprecated the use of colonial lexicons ("my lord" and "your lordship") as a form of address in the courtroom and had directed the court's registry to append a note to the daily causelist for his court, requesting lawyers "to try and avoid addressing the judges as My Lord and Your Lordship”.